 Listen to Live Music

 Kingston is known for its vibrant music scene.
 The biggest acts to pass through town make way for Midtown’s Ulster Performing Arts Center (UPAC), a 1927 show palace that’s fresh from an extensive $5.4 million renovation as of late 2017.
-Presented by the Poughkeepsie-based Bardavon, the 1,500-seat venue hosts plenty of concerts — recent headliners have included David Byrne, Joan Jett, and the Beach Boys’ Brian Wilson — as well as theater, dance, film, and comedy events.
-Down on the riverfront, Bardavon has recently partnered with the redeveloped Hutton Brickyards site to develop a summer 2019 concert series (acts TBA) for up to 3,500 concert-goers, following a successful production of two Bob Dylan concerts there in June 2017.
+Presented by the Poughkeepsie-based Bardavon, the 1,500-seat venue hosts plenty of concerts—past headliners have included David Byrne, Joan Jett, and the Beach Boys’ Brian Wilson—as well as theater, dance, film, and comedy events.

 Get Your Art Fix on First Saturday

 The best way to put your finger on the pulse of Kingston’s vibrant arts scene is to pass through town on the first Saturday of the month, when the city’s First Saturday event sees galleries and arts venues across the city swing open their doors for public receptions rife with wine, cheese, and, of course, loads of art.
-On any given Saturday, you might find some 20 participating venues, many of which fall within the Midtown Arts District.
-This burgeoning district contains a bevy of long-neglected industrial spaces that are being reimagined as artist live/work spaces and some 200 (to date) arts-based businesses, studios, and galleries, spread out across 40 buildings.
+On any given First Saturday, you might find some 20 participating venues, many of which fall within the Midtown Arts District.
+This burgeoning district contains a bevy of long-neglected industrial spaces that are being reimagined as spaces for artists to live and work.

-Some regular First Saturday participants worth seeking out include Midtown’s The Lace Mill, a brilliant example of an adaptive reuse project, with 55 artist lofts and several public galleries set within a repurposed, century-old lace curtain factory, as well the Rondout’s Arts Society of Kingston, which puts on 24 shows a year in its two galleries: Check out the official First Saturday map for the current month’s lineup.
+Some regular First Saturday participants worth seeking out include Midtown’s The Lace Mill, a brilliant example of an adaptive reuse project, with 55 artist lofts and several public galleries set within a repurposed, century-old lace curtain factory, as well the Rondout’s Arts Society of Kingston, which puts on 24 shows a year in its two galleries.

 Sync Up with Special Annual Events

-Kingston puts on a slate of popular annual events, including its crowning glory: the arts, music, and wellness festival, O+.
-Held each fall since 2010 (October 5-8 in 2018), it was conceptualized to provide a barter system for un- and under-insured artists and musicians to exchange their talent for donated healthcare and wellness services (a model that’s inspired spin-offs in several cities throughout New York, Massachusetts, and California).
+Kingston puts on a slate of popular annual events, including its crowning glory: the arts, music, and wellness festival, O+ (pronounced "O positive").
+Held each fall since 2010, it was conceptualized to provide a barter system for un- and under-insured artists and musicians to exchange their talent for donated healthcare and wellness services (a model that’s inspired spin-offs in several cities throughout New York, Massachusetts, and California).

 The rest of us reap the rewards via a three-day weekend event spilling over with dozens of concerts, art installations, performing arts showcases, and wellness happenings in citywide outdoor spaces and venues, large and small.
 The major legacy of O+ has been the large-scale murals that are commissioned to debut with each year’s festival: To date, 36 murals have embellished buildings throughout the city.

-Other cool events worth showing up for: the two-day Art Walk Kingston (September 22-23, 2018), featuring more than 100 participating artists for studio tours, gallery receptions, and cultural events across Kingston; and the biennial Burning of Kingston – a citywide theatrical reenactment of the British’s 1777 Revolutionary War-era torching of Kingston (October 18-20, 2019).
+Other cool events worth showing up for include the two-day Art Walk Kingston in September, featuring more than 100 participating artists for studio tours, gallery receptions, and cultural events across Kingston.
+If you happen to be around, don't miss the biennial Burning of Kingston, a citywide theatrical reenactment of the British’s 1777 Revolutionary War-era torching of Kingston, taking place in odd-numbered years.

 Admire City Murals

-Thanks to the O+ festival’s mural-making initiatives, Kingston has been looked at as an open-air canvas by local and visiting street artists, with 36 large-scale murals that have transformed the city’s walls — and character — to date.
+Thanks to the O+ festival’s mural-making initiatives, Kingston has been looked at as an open-air canvas by local and visiting street artists, with 36 large-scale murals that have transformed the city’s walls and character.

 The bulk of the works are clustered in Uptown (where you won’t miss the towering crowd-pleaser Artemis Emerging from the Quarry by artist Gaia) and in Midtown (home to the handiwork of noted street artist Lady Pink, with her Native Americans Discover Columbus, and Nani Chacon’s We've Always Found Our Way Home).
 Aesthetics vary, but works strive to reflect general themes like inclusiveness, diversity, underrepresented communities, and feminine leadership.
-(Tip: Print out an official mural map to set out on a self-guided tour.)
+You can use the mural map of the city to explore them on your own self-guided tour.